Eschatology for the Layman

 Introduction:

 My journey into the prophecies of the last days started 5 decades ago.
 It has been frustrating at times but very rewarding and spiritually uplifting.
 To know that God sent His Son to Atone for our sins and lead us back to Him has strengthened my faith and testimony of a loving Heavenly Father.
-The frustrating aspect of my study of the signs and prophecies that lead up to the life of Jesus Christ, the Atonement and His Return is the wide variety and countless variations of the interpretations found within Christendom.
-This page offers the new researcher an introduction to some of the major philosophies on the end times.
-Not all are represented and I only give a thumbnail sketch of each major philosophy.
-In most cases I use the words of the believer of each view to describe their own philosophy.
-I have also included the website of the source and other locations for further research.
+The frustrating aspect of my study of the signs and prophecies that lead up to the life of Jesus Christ, the Atonement, and His Return, is the wide variety and countless variations of the interpretations found within Christendom.
+This article is my attempt to offer newcomers a clear, concise introduction to the major perspectives on the end times.
+While it doesn’t cover everything, it gives a general overview of key beliefs, often using the words of those who hold each view.
+I’ve also included sources for anyone who wants to dive deeper.

 Eschatology: